 Cynde McInnis grew up in Fort Wayne, Indiana.
 Oddly enough, although surrounded by farms, she fell in love with whales at the age of eight.
 In 1994, she graduated from Dartmouth College with a degree in Psychology, focusing on learning and development.
 In August 1994, she interned with Ocean Alliance and Cape Ann Whale Watch of Gloucester, MA.
 Told she would eat, sleep and think whales, she thought, “What could be better?”

 In 2002, she completed a master’s degree from Lesley University, in Interdisciplinary Studies, creating her own program of study focusing on whale watch education.
 For her thesis, she developed a curriculum for whale watch trips; to cultivate respect for our oceans, to educate about their environmental threats and to inspire people to make a commitment towards their protection.
 For 24 years, Cynde managed Cape Ann Whale Watch’s Field Research and Marine Education Internship, training over 100 interns and numerous volunteers in data collection techniques and presentation of educational programs aboard whale watch boats.

-While working for Ocean Alliance, Cynde participated in the Voyage of the Odyssey, a five-year global expedition designed to gather comprehensive research on the health of the worlds' oceans and the toxicity of whales.
-By gathering and analyzing blubber and skin samples from sperm whales, Ocean alliance was the first organization to document toxic levels of DDT, heavy metals, flame-retardants and PCB's in sperm whales all over the world.
+While working for Ocean Alliance, Cynde participated in the Voyage of the Odyssey, a five-year global expedition designed to gather comprehensive data on the health of the worlds' oceans.
+By gathering and analyzing blubber and skin samples from sperm whales, Ocean Alliance was the first organization to document toxic levels of DDT, heavy metals, flame-retardants and PCB's in sperm whales all over the world.

 Cynde has also coordinated and participated in teacher training programs sponsored by the University of Georgia and The Museum Institute for Teaching Science, MITS.
 She has led camps for children in the Gloucester area and teaches at Maritime Gloucester.
 She was the education chair for the American Cetacean Society for two years and Vice-President of Cetacean Society International for two years.